Preconnect to external domains

 add_filter( 'preconnect_external_domain_exclusions', function( $exclusion_patterns ) {

-The Preconnect to external domains option uses the preconnect hint as default, because this attribute focuses on speeding up the connection itself.
+The Preconnect to external domains option uses the dns-prefetch hint as default.

-But if needed, you can switch to the prefetch hint using the following snippet:
+If needed, you can switch to the preconnect hint using the following snippet:

 Here's how you can add snippets to your site.